codurance/site/_posts/2018-10-01-safety-musings.md

 Taking into account what I said above, do they have a place on my toolbox?
 Well yes, there is still plenty of work that doesn't require those safety measures.
 And on those areas, any language can be used.
 Of course, you need to be sure that you don't create code that will completely wipe out a computer unintentionally).
 Websites that do not process payments, games, library applications, video processing systems, small scripts, ... usually do not have the same safety/security needs.

 I think I need to point here that all general purpose programming languages are Turing complete.
 What that means is that you could create the same application on any of them.
 The difference is the difficulty to hit some of the functional and non-functional requirements.
 Some languages will make fulfilling some requirements easier, some languages will make fulfilling some requirements more difficult.
 Languages are another tool.
 You should select the most appropriate based on what requirements are more important.

-## Famous problems

-Just to illustrate a few cases where we, developers, have failed, through language choices or techniques used.

-- London Ambulance Service System Failure
-<br>You can read a nice review at [Erick Musik website](https://erichmusick.com/writings/technology/1992-london-ambulance-cad-failure.html).
-This one is (or was) taught at London universities.
-- Banking failures
-<br>So many to look at just in the UK.
-RBS group 2012, HSBC 2015, RBS 2015, TBS 2018, ...
-- Therac 25
-<br>You can read the entry [at Wikipedia for it](https://en.wikipedia.org/wiki/Therac-25)

 ## Conclusions